×

 8. Almonds

-Every day, soak five to six almonds overnight, peel them in the morning, make a paste and boil them into a drink.
+Every day, soak five to six almonds overnight, peel them in the morning, make a paste, and boil them into a drink.
 Drink this every day to prevent your blood pressure from falling.
 It is rich in healthy fats like Omega-3 fatty acids.
 Include this milk in your low blood pressure diet.
-You can add it to your cereals smoothies.
+You can add it to your cereal smoothies.

 9. Raisins

-You can soak some raisins overnight, boil them with milk and have it in the morning.
+You can soak some raisins overnight, boil them with milk, and have them in the morning.
 You can just add a fistful of soaked raisins to your breakfast regimen.
 It increases vitality and blood and helps in better circulation, which further helps you lower blood pressure.
 This Indian raisin is precisely what you need to ensure healthy blood pressure.

 10. Beetroot juice